kinny94/stack-overflow-stuff/README.md

 `@ViewChildmyPredicate) myChildComponent` : Binds the first result of the component view query (`myPredicate`) to a property (`myChildComponent`) of the class.
 Not available for directives.

 `@ViewChildren(myPredicate) myChildComponents`: Binds the result of the componennt view query to a property (`mychildComponents`) of the class.
 Not available for directives.

+* Directive and component change detection and lifecycle hooks

+`constructor( myService: MyService ){}` : Called before the any other lifecycle hook.
+Ude it to inject dependencies, but avoid any serious work.

+`ngOnChanges( changeRecord ){}` : Called after every change to input properties and before processing content or child views.

+`ngOnInit(){}`: Called after the contructor, initilizing input properties, and the first call to `ngOnChanges`.

+`ngDoCheck(){}` : Called everytime that the input properties of a component or a directive are unchecked.
+Use it to extend change detection by perfomring a custom check.

+`ngAfterContentInit(){}` : called after ngOnInit when the component's r directive's content has been inititialzed.

+`ngAfterContentChecked(){}` : called after every check of the component's or directive's content.

+`ngAfterViewInit(){}` : Called after `ngAfterContentInit` when the component's views and child views / the view that a directive is in has been initialized.

+`ngAfterViewChecked(){}`: Called after every check of the component's views and child views/ the view that a directive is in.

+`ngOnDestroy(){}` : Called once, before the instance is destroyed.

+* Dependency Injection configuration

+`{ provide: MySerive, useClass: MyMockService }` : Sets or overrides the provides for `MyService` to the `MyMockService` class.

+`{ provide: MyService, useFactory: myFactory }` : Sets or overrides the provider for MyService to the myFacorty function.

+`{ provide: MyValue, useValue: 41 }` : Sets or overrides the providers for `MyValue` to the value 41.